brothertoad/goss/README.md

 not documented yet, but there is a [sample project](https://github.com/brothertoad/uulists) here on github that you can look at and/or clone if you want to see how goss works.

+Not that unlike most static site generators, goss is not aimed at blogs.
+In fact, it has no blog-like functionality.

 To install goss, just clone to a local directory, go into that directory, and type `go get` followed by `go install`.
 You will need to have the Go compiler installed.